Okerew/depramanager-nvim/README.md

 ### Installation:
 Any plugin manager should do the job but here is an example with vim plug

+**Note** nvim notify doesn't have to be installed for the plugin to work it just looks nice.

 ```vim
 Plug 'rcarriga/nvim-notify'
 Plug 'nvim-telescope/telescope.nvim'